cx-org/CombineX/README.md

 - [CXCocoa](https://github.com/cx-org/CXCocoa): provides `Combine` extensions to `Cocoa`, such as `KVO+Publisher`, `Method Interception`, `UIBinding`, `Delegate Proxy`, etc. Based on `CombineX` by default, you are free to switch to `Combine`.
 - [CXExtensions](https://github.com/cx-org/CXExtensions): provides a collection of useful extensions for `Combine`, such as `IgnoreError`, `DelayedAutoCancellable`, etc. Based on `CombineX` by default, you are free to switch to `Combine`.

-## Participation (｡◕‿◕｡✿)
+## Join Us

 Want to get involved?
 Awesome! **`CombineX` really needs your help now**! 🆘🆘🆘

-#### 📈 Project Management
+#### Project Management

 We need help with project management!

 `CombineX` is the first time I organize such a large open source project.
 It is based on a whim, driven by my enthusiasm for Swift and open source.
-I like writing code and implementing things, but now, I spend more time on organizing and deploying than writing code. `CombineX` is not just a project anymore.
-It now has four associated repositories in addition to the main repository, amd I have a lot of new ideas waiting for verification.
-So we really need someone to help manage the entire project, including [cx-org] (https://github.com/cx-org) and [cx-community] (https://github.com/cx-community).
+I like writing code and implementing things, but now, I spend more time on organizing and deploying than writing code.
+We really need someone to help manage the entire project, including [cx-org] (https://github.com/cx-org) and [cx-community] (https://github.com/cx-community).

-#### 🔨 Looking for bugs
+#### Looking for bugs

 You can help `CombineX` find bugs.

 `CombineX` uses tests to ensure that it is consistent with the behavior of `Combine`.
 But at the moment, the number of tests is far from enough, and there are still many edge cases that are not considered.
 You can add more tests to improve the quality of `CombineX`.
 First, make sure the `Specs` scheme passes your test.
 If the `CombineX` scheme doesn't pass, you've found a `CombineX` bug!
 You can give us feedback via issue, or - fix it directly!

-#### 💯 Improving implementation
+#### Improving implementation

 `CombineX` was originally a side project of me.
 Due to time, there are a lot of things that can be done better.
 Currently, only the implementation of the functions is guaranteed.
 You can improve them, whether it is about performance, security, or readability.
 I will also focus on this part next.

-#### 💬 Participating in the discussion of issue and pr
+#### Participating in the discussion of issue and pr

 You can also participate in the discussion of the issue and pr, answer other people's questions, and review the code.